Do You Need a Nexus Letter for Secondary Conditions?

 Citing credible studies or expert reasoning—for example, research showing a correlation between PTSD-related weight gain and sleep apnea—makes your nexus argument stronger and more credible to the VA.

-Nexus Letter for Secondary Condition Example
+VA Nexus Letter Example for a Secondary Condition

-Dr. Sarah Thompson, MD – Board-Certified Sleep Specialist
+Dr. Sarah Thompson, M.D.
+(Board-Certified Sleep Specialist)

 Phone: (555) 987-6543